jdoleary/Spellmasons/docs/TasksCurrent.md

 - update electron build to look in savesDir
     - game files install to: C:\Users\Jordan\AppData\Local\spellmasons
     - steam files download to: C:\Program Files (x86)\Steam\steamapps\common\Spellmasons
-- mana steal from golem did damage to him but gave him no mana, refund health if it doesn't take mana
-    - `lastSpellCost` should work for health too
-    - refund mana for resurrect if cast on living unit
 - "capture soul" should "store" miniboss status
 - suffocate should be more powerful
 - bug: blood golem miniboss never shows attention marker